GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

     Stay in this directory for the duration of the tutorial.

-1. Set the variables used by this tutorial:
+1. Set the environment variables used by this tutorial:

+        export REGION=[REGION]
+        export PROJECT_ID=[PROJECT_ID]
-        export region=us-east4
+        export PROJECT_NUMBER=[PROJECT_NUMBER]
-        export zone=${region}-b
+        export CLUSTER_NAME=[CLUSTER_NAME]
-        export project_id=[PROJECT_ID]
+        export CLUSTER_TYPE=[CLUSTER_TYPE]

+    Replace the following:
+    * REGION, the Google Cloud region your cluster is located in
-    Replace `[PROJECT_ID]` with the name of your Google Cloud project.
+    * PROJECT_ID, the name of your Google Cloud project

-    This tutorial uses the region `us-east4`.
-If you change the region, make sure that the zone values reference your region.
+    * PROJECT_NUMBER, the numerical unique identiifier associated with your Google Cloud project
+    * CLUSTER_NAME, the name of your Anthos Multi-Cloud cluster
+    * CLUSTER_TYPE, either `awsClusters` or `azureClusters`

 ## Update your cluster to turn Cloud Logging user logs off

 Update your cluster so it uses only system logs and not workload logs.
-Disabling workload logs means that you will not duplicate logging efforts and will not be charged twice for workload.
+Disabling workload logs means that you will not produce two sets of logs when using the Fluent Bit DaemonSet.

 1. To turn off workload logs on your cluster, run the following command: